mgutz/kohana-wp/README.md

 # Kohana-WP

-WordPress 3+ plugin to execute a Kohana MVC framework route and insert/replace the resulting output into a WordPress page, post or widget.
+WordPress 3+ plugin to execute a Kohana MVC framework route and inject the output result into a WordPress page, post or widget.

 [Kohana-WP Home](http://kohana-wp.mgutz.com) - Not yet live.